flyteorg/flyte/docs/flyte_fundamentals/registering_workflows.md

 can visit the link to the Flyte console to see the progress of your running execution.

 You may also run `run --remote --copy-all`, which is very similar to the above command.
-As the name suggests, will copy the source tree rooted at the top-level __init__.py file.
-With this strategy, any modules discoverable on the PYTHONPATH will be importable.
+As the name suggests, this will copy the source tree rooted at the top-level `__init__.py` file.
+With this strategy, any modules discoverable on the `PYTHONPATH` will be importable.

 ```{note}
 `pyflyte run` supports Flyte workflows that import any other user-defined modules that